gbaldassaro/gbaldassaro.github.io/_pages/openGL.md

 ## Next steps

-There are plenty of things left to add to make this renderer more advanced. shadows, sun effect, pbr, raytracing, more accurate to dark souls
+There are plenty of things left to add to make this renderer more advanced.
+There are clear differences in the screenshot comparisons above that I want to address, such as the flickering lighting in the *Firelink Altar*, the rolling fog along the staircase floor, and the sun bleeding through the clouds in the *Kiln of the First Flame*. *Dark Souls* has such a distinct visual identity that I adore, so to be able to make something close to it is exciting.
+I've also already begun experimenting with shadow mapping, so I'd like to implement that to bring more life to the scene.
+Additionally, I want to learn more about physically-based rendering and raytracing, which are the topics of more modern real-time renderers.